fecaps-org/financial-control-api/README.md

 ## Continuous Delivery

-After running the terraform command above, the CI/CD will be setup, as this command is responsible for creating these resources:
+After running the terraform command above, the CI/CD will be ready, as this command is responsible for creating these resources:

 - AWS Dynamo DB